The novel coronavirus (COVID-19) spread like wildfire, and the entire world had to remain trapped in homes.

 The pandemic has led the professionals to go beyond their duties and made them jump into rapid action.
 Meanwhile, being solely responsible for employee motivation, they must take care of themselves too.

 We understand what it takes to power a community to uplift employees' morale and satisfaction.
-Empuls does it via establishing an active collaboration in the community and keeps the members informed with the company’s news & updates.
+Empuls does it by establishing an active community collaboration and keeping the members informed with the company’s news & updates.